claudia13062013/Learning_Python/README.md

 # Projects_Python

-Programs in basic framework for the future development...
+Programs in a basic form for the future development...
-                                                        ... or just to practise my coding skills
+                                                        ... or just to practise my coding skills.